 Banks, Credit Institutions, or Money Lenders today are faced with many issues in the process of approving loans.
 Most of these issues are to do with whether you can pay back the loan.
-To determine this, bankers and lender look at such scores and reports in question.
-These scores and reports have to do with your credit history to assure the minimization of risk, or default for the lenders.
+To determine this, bankers and lenders look at such scores and reports in question.
+These scores and reports have to do with your credit history to assure the minimization of risk or default for the lenders.

 What are Credit Reports?

 Credit Reports are basically reports that report your credit history with a detailed breakdown of your credit activity.
 These reports are statutorily prepared by independent credit bureaus.
 In the process of creating your report, the bureau collects information about your financial status that determines your creditworthiness.
 Based on these reports, the lender makes a decision whether you are worthy of credit or not.

 Credit reports detail the summary of your credit history.
 These reports contain your personal information, the particulars of your lines of credit, and public records of bankruptcies.
 These reports list the entities who have asked to see your creditworthiness.
 Personal information such as your current address, previous addresses, and employment history are provided in these reports.
 Your reports collected by bureaus also include a summary of credit history inclusive of details of bank and credit card accounts with summaries of balances, limits, and dates.

 Credit scores are a three-digit number from 300 to 900 that represents your creditworthiness.
 Credit scores when on the higher side represent a positive outlook towards loan approval, whereas when the scores are lower, the chances of your loan being approved are less.
 Your credit scores are arrived at after looking at your credit history.
 Your credit history will include the number of your open accounts, total debts, repayment of debt history, and other such details as may be statutory to your loan approval.
 In short, the scoring system determines the bank’s, financial institution’s, or money lender’s decision to offer you credit.